-- 1. Date of announcement: 10th June 2018 - 2.
-Each year the smaller authority's Annual Governance and Accountability Return (AGAR) needs to be reviewed by an external auditor appointed by Smaller Authorities' Audit Appointments Ltd. The unaudited AGAR has been published with this notice.
-As it has yet to be reviewed by the appointed auditor, it is subject to change as a result of that review.
+- 1. Date of announcement: 31st May 2023 - 2.
+Each year the smaller authority prepares an Annual Governance and Accountability Return (AGAR).
+The AGAR has been published with this notice.
+It will not be reviewed by the appointed auditor, since the smaller authority has certified itself as exempt from the appointed auditor's review.

-Any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
-For the year ended 31 March 2018, these documents will be available on reasonable notice by application to:
+Any person interested has the right to inspect and make copies of the AGAR, the accounting records for the financial year to which it relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
+For the year ended 31 March 2023, these documents will be available on reasonable notice by application to:

-Mrs J Kirk

-Clerk to Ousden Parish Council
+(b) Joanne Kirk, clerk to Ousden Parish Council.

-Tel: 07880 686069

 Email: ousdenparishcouncil@yahoo.co.uk